sameerkhan7/Penn-State-Robotics-Club/TutorialBot.md

 pinMode(LED_PIN, OUTPUT);
 ```

 Tells the Arduino to configure pin LED_PIN as an output.
-Since, `LED_PIN = 13` pin #13 is set an output.
+Since `LED_PIN = 13` pin #13 is set an output.

 The modes you can set for a digital pin are: